 Our Interview Tips

 Interviews can be super intimidating, especially if it’s been a while since you last attended one.
 The worst bit?
 It isn’t always clear what exactly the employers are looking for in their ideal candidate.
 Whilst this awkward situation may seem daunting it is something we can all get better at by practicing and perfecting your interview technique.
 Just remember, the more you prepare, the better you will feel overall.

 What Can We Practice

 Step one of acing your job interview is to understand exactly what makes a good interview.
 This may mean looking into top interview questions to ask your potential employer or what clothes to wear on the big day.
 With this in mind, consider what you think would make you hire someone if the roles were reversed.
-Would it be good posture?
+Is it a better posture?
 Eye contact?
 Presentation?
 Then ask yourself do you tick all of these boxes and if the answer is no, what can you work on to help you get there?

 Tips to Help You Prepare

 1. Your appearance

 This is an easy step to get right and one that will make a lasting impression on your potential employer.
 If it is a traditional business environment make sure to dress accordingly as it is likely they will be very strict on dress code.
 If it is a modern environment, consider attending in a more business casual outfit.
 There is nothing worse than appearing as though you don’t fit in from the offset.
 Clean your nails, wash your hair and iron your shirt – these tiny details matter most!

 2. Your body language